Greetings from the Sisters in Christ!

-Our members who are blessed with the talent of knitting and/or crocheting will continue making Prayer Shawls, Lap Robes, and Chemo Caps on their own time as an outreach to ailing church members, family, and friends.
-We will also continue donating these items to the Raab Clinic, Crystal Bluffs, Crystal Coast Hospice House in Newport, and other facilities in the area.
+Our members, who are blessed with the talent of knitting and/or crocheting, will continue making Prayer Shawls, Lap Robes, and Chemo Caps on their own time as an outreach to ailing church members, family, and friends.
+We will also continue donating these items to the Raab Clinic and other facilities in the area.
 Yarn donations are always welcome.

 In the past, members of the church supported our outreach to the homeless in the area by donating plastic bags which were cut into strips and crocheted into sleep mats by Sisters in Christ members, Youth Group members, and others.
 The mats were donated to individuals who gave them to the homeless.

 Easter and Thanksgiving keepsakes and Christmas ornaments are made as a group effort during meetings.
 Before Easter and Thanksgiving, members of Sisters in Christ deliver the keepsakes to the home bound and others.
 Christmas ornaments are given to the children in the Children’s Christmas Program.
 If you are handy at cutting ribbon, tying bows, using glue, and stamping; among other things, you can help in making these crafts.
 If you prefer, you can join the conversation and fellowship while watching the others in this labor of love.